Robust Education, Workforce Development, and Youth Investments

 In Progress

-The Department of Human Services (DHS) has submitted a needs-based plan and budget request to the state that includes a request for a significant increase (approximately $1,700,000.00) the capacity of of students served.
+The Department of Human Services (DHS) has submitted a needs-based plan and budget request to the state that includes a request for a significant increase (approx. $1.7M) the capacity of of students served.

 The Department of Children Initiatives (DCI) committed funds for a second cohort of its School-Community Summer Program Partnerships funding opportunity and is seeking additional financial support to allow for broader access.